nfdi4plants/Swate/README.md

 **Swate** is a **S**wate **W**orkflow **A**nnotation **T**ool for **E**xcel.

 Swate aims to provide a low-friction workflow annotation experience that makes the usage of controlled vocabularies (ontologies) as easy and intuitive as possible.
-It is designed to integrate in the familiar spreadsheet environment that is the center of many data-focused wetlab (and also computational) work.
+It is designed to integrate in the familiar spreadsheet environment that is the center of a great deal of data-focused wetlab work.

 <!-- TOC -->